roxk/idlgen/README.md

 ![idl-free C++/WinRT experience](banner.png)

-idlgen is a C\+\+20 library that helps you get rid of idl and implementation type while authoring C++/WinRT types, with the aim of bringing the developer experience on par with C++/CX (regardless of XAML).
+idlgen is a C\+\+20 library that helps you get rid of idl and implementation type while authoring C++/WinRT types, with the aim of bringing the developer experience on par with C++/CX.

+## Features

+- Writing _authored type_ which are ordinary C++ types with some standard-compliant ergonomic DSL to express WinRT concept
+- Consume WinRT APIs and WinRT component libraries as usual
+- Incremental compilation

 ## Pre-requisite